ktaylor63/southeast/site/content/wolf-creek/frequently-asked-questions.md

 ## What kind of fish do you raise?

 Wolf Creek National Fish Hatchery is a coldwater fish hatchery which means we raise fish that do best in water temperatures below 60 degrees.
-Species currently in production at this facility include rainbow trout, brown trout, and brook trout.
+Species currently in production at this facility include brown trout, brook trout, cutthroat trout and rainbow trout.

 ## Where do the eggs come from?

-The rainbow trout eggs come from one of three other Federal hatcheries: Erwin NFH in Tennessee; Ennis NFH in Montana; and White Sulphur Springs in West Virginia.
-The brown trout eggs come from the Saratoga NFH, Wyoming.
+The rainbow trout eggs come from one of three other federal hatcheries: [Erwin NFH](https://www.fws.gov/erwin/) in Tennessee; [Ennis NFH](https://www.fws.gov/ennis/) in Montana; and [White Sulphur Springs](https://www.fws.gov/northeast/wssnfh/) in West Virginia.
+The brown trout eggs come from the Saratoga, Wyoming, National Fish Hatchery.
 All of the eggs are received overnight by Federal Express.
-The brook trout eggs come from the Egan SFH in Utah.
+The brook trout eggs come from the Erwin hatchery  in Tennessee.

 ## What size are the fish when stocked?

-A small number of fish are stocked at four inches, six inches, and eight inches to meet specific management needs.
-The majority of our fish are stocked as a catchable nine inch fish.
+A small number of fish are stocked at four inches, six inches, eight inches, 12 inches and 15 inches to meet specific management needs.
+The majority of our fish are stocked as a catchable nine or 10 inch fish.

 ## How long does it take from the egg stage to stocking size?